 Ecotech Institute in Aurora, Colorado (Denver metro area) is entirely focused on preparing graduates for careers in the energy industry, with an emphasis on the rapidly growing* fields of renewable energy, sustainability and energy efficiency.
 Our college offers energy training programs that can be completed in as little as nine months and are designed by industry experts for people seeking renewable energy jobs in the rapidly emerging clean tech economy.

-Ecotech Institute has been placed on student achievement show-cause by their accreditor, the Accrediting Council for Independent Colleges and Schools ("ACICS"), because of material noncompliance with placement standards, having reported a 47% on the 2017 Campus Accountability Report.
+Ecotech Institute has been placed on institutional show cause by its accreditor, the Accrediting Council for Independent Colleges and Schools ("ACICS"), because of the final adverse action taken by another recognized accrediting agency.

 We provide the practical skills students need to be successful in dynamic environmental careers and a student experience unparalleled by other renewable energy schools through:

 - Day or night class schedules so students may continue to work while in school

 - Small class sizes with practical, hands-on individualized instruction

 - Instructors with real-world experience in the fields they teach

 - A focus on the skills most in demand by clean energy employers

 - Career placement assistance